 Labor & Delivery Services Across Long Island

-Good Samaritan Hospital's labor and delivery physicians, nurses and support staff are responsible for the mother and newborn's well being.
+Good Samaritan University Hospital's labor and delivery physicians, nurses and support staff are responsible for the mother and newborn's well being.
 Accommodations include:

 - Single patient rooms (reserved at request) that are modern, family-centered and attractive.
 The oversized room is the setting for the labor, delivery and recovery of the birthing experience.